 What is the Summer Agricultural Institute (SAI)?

-SAI is a five-day, traveling tour designed to teach K-12 teachers about food and fiber production and help them incorporate that knowledge in the classroom curriculum.
+SAI is a five-day, traveling tour designed to teach K-12+ teachers and community educators about food and fiber production and help them incorporate that knowledge in the classroom curriculum.
 SAI combines hands-on learning about agriculture with practical curriculum development.

 View our online brochure for more information and be sure to share it with others.